Strongly coupled giant-atom waveguide quantum electrodynamics: Two Giant Atoms

 Figure \ref{fig5} shows the energy spectrum and the evolution of $|c_{1/2}(t)|^2$ as a function of $\Delta$ when $d=z=3$.
 Being similar to Fig. \ref{fig4}(a), the type-I BOC always exists below the band.
 A type-II BOC below the band emerges when $\Delta<1.24h$, which obeys Eq. \eqref{tbc1}.
 Two nearly degenerate type-II BOCs are present above the band when $\Delta>0.92h$, which obeys Eq. \eqref{tbc2}.
 When $|\Delta|\le h$, the energies of the BOCs are very close to the band edge such that their contributed residues are too small to be observed in the dynamics.
 The exceptions occur at $\Delta = 0.36h$ and $h$, where the BICs obeying the $e$ and $o$ components of Eq. \eqref{bictga} are present and thus $|c_{1/2}(t)|^2$ approaches finite values with tiny-amplitude oscillation.
-When $|\Delta| >h$, the amplitude of the steady-state oscillation of $|c_i(t)|^2$ and $C(t)$ contributed by the BOCs increases, accompanying their energies moving away from the band edge.
+When $|\Delta| >h$, the amplitude of the steady-state oscillation of $|c_{1/2}(t)|^2$ and $C(t)$ contributed by the BOCs increases, accompanying their energies moving away from the band edge.
 Another interesting result occurs at $\Delta=-h$, where the two degenerate BICs obeying Eq. \eqref{mdds} are present.
-They are product states of the ground state of one giant atom and the single-atom BIC formed by the other giant atom and the environment.
-Under the initial condition that only the first atom is excited, only the BIC of the product state of the ground state of the second giant atom and the single-atom BIC formed by the first giant atom and the environment has a contribution $Z^\text{bic}e^{-iE^\text{bic}t}$ to $c_1(\infty)$ according to Eq. \eqref{stdfm}, but not to $c_2(\infty)$.
-Therefore, contributed by two BOCs and the BIC at $\Delta=-h$, $|c_1(\infty)|^2$ exhibits a tri-frequency oscillatory dynamics; while $|c_2(\infty)|^2$ only have the contribution from the two BOCs and thus shows a single frequency oscillation with a significantly smaller amplitude.
-Although the BIC itself is a product state of the two giant atoms, its suppression of decoherence, together with the contribution from the BOCs, results in a higher long-time entanglement between the two giant atoms.
-All the above results demonstrate the one-to-one correspondence between the diverse steady-state behaviors of the giant atoms in the non-Markovian dynamics and the energy-spectrum feature of the composite giant-environment system.
+They are